 The DXM Controller operates the Modbus client port.
-Each device on the client port must be assigned a unique device ID.
-There are device IDs that are reserved for internal devices in the DXM Controller.
+Each device on the client port must be assigned a unique server ID.
+There are server IDs that are reserved for internal devices in the DXM Controller.

-DXM Internal Modbus IDs (factory default)
+DXM internal Modbus IDs (factory default)

-Modbus ID Device 1 DX80 Performance Gateway or MultiHop ISM Radio-MultiHop wireless devices connected to the internal MultiHop radio should be assigned Modbus addresses starting at 11.
-199 Local Registers-Internal storage registers of the DXM Controller Continued on page 48
+Modbus ID Device 1 DX80 Performance Gateway or MultiHop ISM Radio-MultiHop wireless devices connected to the internal MultiHop radio should be assigned Modbus IDs starting at 11.
+199 Local Registers-Internal storage registers of the DXM Controller 201 LCD-The user has access to the LED indicators on the DXM Controller.